 This braising sauce is a highly concentrated BBQ-flavored sauce.
 When pork butt breaks down, it releases quite a bit of liquid, so you don’t need very much liquid going in.
 The sauce consists mostly of ketchup, brown sugar, Worcestershire sauce, apple cider vinegar, and spices.

 The consistency of this sauce might lend itself more to a rub, and the flavor will be intense, but remember — we’re flavoring up to 4 pounds of pork, and not just the outside of it.
 We want there to be flavor in every single bite, and with this recipe, there most definitely will be.

 3. COOKING THE PORK BUTT

 Now comes the really easy part.
 The pork butt, along with the sauce, goes into the slow cooker and cooks on low for 8 hours (or on high for 6 hours).
 When the time is up, the pork will fall apart and you’ll be able to easily shred it with nothing but forks in hand.

 4. ASSEMBLE THE SLIDERS

 Sliders are easy to assemble: Add the pork to the slider bun, fix it up with toppings and you’re set to serve.

 HOW TO SERVE PULLED PORK SLIDERS

-When it comes to serving Pulled Pork Sliders, you have options and one of those options is not to assemble the sliders at all.
+When it comes to serving these saucy, little sandwiches, you have options and one of those options is not to assemble the sliders at all.
 If I had my pick, this one is it…and not out of laziness.
 You see, pulled pork is extremely moist, which means it has a fair amount of liquid.
 Liquid + Bread = Soggy Bread.
 I, for one, am not a fan of soggy bread.

 MAKE A SELF-SERVE ASSEMBLY STATION!